mfournier91/prototypalInheritance/README.md

 It means that if you want to create inheritance hierarchies in javascript, you have to create a new prototype for subclasses based on superclass prototypes.
 Let's just jump into some examples.

+Code this out with me in your text editor

 ```

 // let's start with some empty constructor functions that are unrelated to each other.